 3T (d, n) 4He

-The reaction yields ~17 MeV of energy per reaction but requires a enormous temperature of approximately 40 million Kelvins to overcome the coulomb barrier by the attractive nuclear force, which is stronger at close distances.
+The reaction yields ~17 MeV of energy per reaction.
+Still, it requires an enormous temperature of approximately 40 million Kelvins to overcome the coulomb barrier by the attractive nuclear force, stronger at close distances.
 The deuterium fuel is abundant, but tritium must be either bred from lithium or gotten in the operation of the deuterium cycle.